many-pw/MCLOBwVMs/README.md

 5. script to do src installs of stuff not in dnf/yum

-Your cluster of VMS can still grow and shrink.
+Your cluster of VMs can still grow and shrink.
 You can orchestrate symphonies of pods and services just like before in k8s.

 Meet your new orchestra: